udacity/CarND-LaneLines-P1/writeup.md

 <br/>
 <img src="./pipeline_steps/grayscale.jpg" alt="Greyscale Image" width="360">

-*After image is converted to greyscale*
+*After image is converted to grayscale*

 ##### 2. Gaussian Blur
 A gaussian blur is applied to reduce noise.
-A kernal of 5 was used which was found through trial and error.
+A kernel of 5 was used which was found through trial and error.
 <br/>
 <img src="./pipeline_steps/blur.jpg" alt="Gaussian Blur Image" width="360">

 *Image after Gaussian Blur*

 ##### 3. Canny Edge Fliter
 To identify the edges of lane markings a Canny Edge filter is applied with a Low Threshold of 120 and a High Threshold of 240.
-These threshold gradiant values were found through trial and error.
+These threshold gradient values were found through trial and error.
 <br/>
 <img src="./pipeline_steps/edge.jpg" alt="Canny Edge Image" width="360">